 What is Proteomics?

-As defined by Merriam-Webster dictionary: a branch of biotechnology concerned with applying the techniques of molecular biology, biochemistry and genetics to analyzing the structure, function and interactions of the proteins produced by the genes of a particular cell, tissue or organism, with organizing the information in databases, and with applications of the data (as in medicine or biology).
+- As defined by Merriam-Webster dictionary: "a branch of biotechnology concerned with applying the techniques of molecular biology, biochemistry and genetics to analyze the structure, function and interactions of the proteins produced by the genes of a particular cell, tissue or organism, with organizing the information in databases, and with applications of the data (as in medicine or biology)".

-Proteomics was originally used for the large scale identification of proteins separated by 2D gel electrophoresis.
-However, proteomics now includes not only the analysis of all expressed protein analysis but also traditional protein structural studies such as protein identification, post-translational modification, protein-protein interactions and other functional interests related with protein structure.
+- Proteomics includes not only quantitative and qualitative analysis of all expressed proteins, but also traditional protein structural studies such as protein identification, post-translational modification, protein-protein interactions, and other functional interests related with protein structure.

 What is Metabolomics?